Understanding Cold Hardiness

 The hardiness of Wisconsinites is seldom matched.
 We can take whatever nature throws at us and revel in it.
 We bask in our cold, snowy winters.
 Heck, some of us even take off our shirts in freezing temperatures at Packer games in Lambeau Field in January.
 We are hardy, even though some of us are not always smart about it.

-When it comes to plant hardiness, it is actually a bit more complicated than with humans.
-Plants can’t go in the house and turn up the heat when it’s cold or put on more clothes.
+When it comes to plant hardiness, it is a bit more complicated than with humans.
+Plants can’t go into the house and turn up the heat when it’s cold or put on more clothes.
 Since they are immobile individuals, they can’t take a winter vacation in Florida.
 Plants are stuck with the weather that Mother Nature dishes out to them.
-They have developed a number of ways to survive the harsh conditions of winter.
+They have developed several ways to survive the harsh conditions of winter.
 It’s part of their genetic makeup.